 Where the transaction will be listed as a CFD or TRS transaction, this will be indicated on the trading platform and/or account statement.

-Where we do not execute your trade through our Cryptoassets Trading Service, your trade will be executed as a CFD or TRS transaction by eToro Europe.
+Where we do not execute your trade through our Cryptoassets Trading Service, your trade will be executed as a CFD or TRS transaction by etoro Europe.
 Accordingly, you should refer to Schedule A – Trading CFDs, and Appendix 1 of Schedule A in relation to CFD transactions, or Schedule B – Trading TRS in relation to TRS transactions, instead of this Schedule D – Trading Cryptoassets where your transaction falls into one of the categories listed above.

 The following transactions shall be executed as CFDs or TRS: